kazumaz/WhaleService/README.md

 # whaleservice
-This is a simple web service with Spring Boot and Redis.
+This is a simple web service with

+# Use
+Docker, Redis, Springboot